NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

     ..

-    Again this is a similar method of opening the datafile, but we now use with open.
-The with statement is a context manager that provides clean-up and assures that the file is automatically closed after you've read it.
+    Again this is a similar method of opening the datafile, but we now use :python:`with open`.
+    The :python:`with` statement is a context manager that provides clean-up and assures that the file is automatically closed after you've read it.

     The indendation of the line :python:`data = datafile.read()` is very important.